Topics: Healthy Living

 This is where parents present a problem.
 Because of their immediate access to camp directors through emails and even texts, they can inundate a camp director with their anxieties, advice and suggestions.
 Though camp directors try to protect children from these communications, inevitably, if a parent is constantly in touch with the director, the director will indicate that fact to the child, and that then stirs the child up—“If my mother is constantly communicating with the director, she must be anxious, she must miss me, I need to attend to her rather than to my camp experience.”
 Some parents overtly use technology to try to connect with their kids.
 Camp directors tell me that they have had parents who tell their children to make an effort to get in front of the camp photographer every day and to “hold up two fingers if you are all right, three fingers if you feel bad.”
 This is, of course, the advice of a parent who has not really let go him or herself.
 This is advice that increases a child’s homesickness and undermines the child’s independent camp experience because the parent has required the child to ‘think about Mom’ and ‘think about communicating with Mom in secret’ using the camp’s technology—in this case the photo gallery on the camp website.
 Parents who do this are giving children mixed messages: “I want you to go away to camp,” on the one hand, but “I really want you to pay attention to me when you are at camp,” on the other.
 I find those two positions inherently contradictory.

 What words of wisdom could you offer these “childsick” parents?

 From my point of view, you want your children who are campers to think about you when they write a letter twice a week and NOT think about you the rest of the time.
 They should be thinking about their friends, their counselors, their activities and the fun they are having.

-A version of this post originally appeared and was written by the authors (Gorrindo and Fishel) in Psychology Today’s The Digital Family blog on May 4, 2012.
+A version of this post originally appeared and was written by the authors (Gorrindo and Fishel) in Psychology Today’s The Digital Family blog.